potassco/clorm/docs/clorm/predicate.rst

    avoid this usage to prevent confusion with Python functions) which we will discuss later.
 Note however that ASP does not support real number values.

-Getting back to the example, the following Python code provides the mapping to the ASP predicates:
+The following Python code provides the mapping to the ASP predicates:

 .. code-block:: python